 If you are in a declared disaster area and are the victim of a disaster, you may be eligible for a low-interest rate disaster loan from the U.S. Small Business Administration - even if you don't own a business.
 As a homeowner, renter and/or personal-property owner, you may apply to the SBA for a loan to help you recover from a disaster.

 Renters and homeowners alike may borrow up to $40,000 to repair or replace clothing, furniture, cars or appliances damaged or destroyed in the disaster.
 Homeowners may apply for up to $200,000 to repair or replace their primary residence to its pre-disaster condition.

 The loans may not be used to upgrade homes or make additions unless as required by local building authority/code.
-Loans may be increased up to 20 percent of the total amount of disaster damage to real estate, as verified by SBA, to make improvements that lessen the risk of property damage by future disasters of the same kind.
+Loans may be increased up to 20 percent of the total amount of physical loss, as verified by SBA, to make improvements that lessen the risk of property damage by future disasters of the same kind.

 Secondary homes or vacation properties are not eligible for these loans.
 However, qualified rental properties may be eligible for assistance under our business loan program.